aatuh/recsys/docs/licensing/eval_license.md

 ## 2. Definitions

-- **"Software"**: The Recsys software components and documentation.
+- **"Software"**: The RecSys software components and documentation.
 - **"Evaluation Materials"**: Any of the following, provided by Vendor for evaluation: (a) commercial builds (e.g., container images, binaries), (b) license files/keys, (c) documentation or evaluation pack, (d) updates to any of the foregoing.